Abel Vázquez

-Abel Vázquez Cortijo (born 3 August 1989) is a judo athlete from Spain who has represented Spain at the 2011 and 2013 IPC European Championships, and the 2008 and 2012 Summer Paralympics.
+Abel Vázquez Cortijo (born 3 August 1989) is a judo athlete from Spain who represented Spain at the 2011 and 2013 IPC European Championships, and the 2008 and 2012 Summer Paralympics.

 Personal

-Vázquez is vision impaired, and is from Seville.
+Vázquez is vision-impaired.
+He is from Seville.
 He completed a Bachelor of Science in Physical Activity and Sport.
 In 2013, he was attending Pablo de Olavide University in Seville where he was working on completing a Masters of Teaching in Secondary Education.

 Judo

 Vázquez won a bronze medal at the 2011 European Championships held in Crawley, England.
 In October 2011, he competed in a regional Spanish national vision impaired judo event in Guadalajara.
 In November 2013, he competed in the Open Judo Tournament Guadalajara.
-The 2013 IPC European Judo Championships were held in early December in Eger, Hungary, and he competed in them.
-He came away with a silver medal in the less than 81 kilogram group.
+He competed in the 2013 IPC European Judo Championships held in early December in Eger, Hungary, winning a silver medal in the under-81kilogram group.
 He competed against Ukrainian Olexandr Kosinov for the bronze medal.
 The national team, coached by Vicente Arolas, treated the event as preparation for the 2016 Summer Paralympics.
-In 2013, he was one of seven Paralympic sportspeople to get a 2013/2014 "Iberdrola Foundation Scholarship" that was awarded by the Spanish Paralympic Committee, Iberdrola Foundation, the Spanish Sports Council and the Spanish Ministry of Social Services and Equality.
-It provided him with €490 a month for the ten academic months of the year.
+In 2013, he was one of seven Paralympic sportspeople awarded a 2013/2014 "Iberdrola Foundation Scholarship" by the Spanish Paralympic Committee, Iberdrola Foundation, the Spanish Sports Council and the Spanish Ministry of Social Services and Equality.
+It provided him with €490 for each of the ten academic months of the year.